Rue (Hou Hui)

 Meridians: Lung, Small Intestine, Liver

-Key TCM Actions & Medicinal Uses: Stimulates the Uterus: promotes menses, eases painful cramping, amenorrhea.
-Moves Stagnant Liver Qi/Promotes Urination: constipation, depression, frees blocked urination, aids weak eyesight.
-Warms the Lung and Stomach/Moves Qi: Nausea, indigestion, irritability, asthma, wheezing, spasms, tremors, neuralgia, gout, arthritis.
-Prevents Infections/Aids Skin: Boils, abscesses, ulcers, insect bites.
+Medicinal Uses: Promotes menses, eases painful cramping, amenorrhea, constipation, depression, frees blocked urination, aids weak eyesight, nausea, indigestion, irritability, asthma, wheezing, spasms, tremors, neuralgia, gout, arthritis, boils, abscesses, ulcers, insect bites.

-Parts Most Frequently Used: The Whole Herb, Leaves, Stems
+Parts Most Frequently Used: The Whole Herb, Leaf, Stem

 Flavors/Temps: Pungent, Very Bitter, Acrid, Warming, Dry